 Opt for a cropped pair

 If you have a petite figure, you can avoid being dwarfed by your bell bottoms by choosing a cropped pair with a high rise.
 They are a godsend for those of us who aren’t blessed with height or long legs like Gigi Hadid.
-You’ll find that their higher hems will let you show off your favourite Tabi boots, too.
+You’ll find that their higher hems will let you show off your classic Ralph Lauren boots, too.

 Don double denim

 The denim-on-denim combo is not just reserved for iconic red carpet moments from the 2000s.
-In recent years, fashion’s biggest style stars have fine-tuned the look into something sophisticated, like Kaia Gerber does here.
-Refined yet relaxed, the outfit relies heavily on a pair of jeans with a darker wash — like these new flares designed by Levi’s.
-Inspired by the brand’s archival designs, the ’70s High jeans are made to look and feel just like an authentic vintage pair.
-Throw on a some block heel boots to let everyone know you mean business.
+In recent years, fashion’s biggest style stars have fine-tuned the look into something sophisticated, as Kaia Gerber does here.
+Refined yet relaxed, the outfit relies heavily on a pair of jeans with a darker wash, like these new flares designed by Levi’s.
+Throw on some block heel boots to let everyone know you mean business.

 Flaunt those florals

 Channel your inner flower child and go for a pair covered in blooms, whether through a light-wash print or intricate embroidery like those seen on Milanese influencer Erika Boldrin.
 Styled with, say, a pink tee, you can easily turn the ’70s staple into one that would fit into a chic 2000s wardrobe.

 Sure, bell bottoms were a staple at Woodstock, but they could just as easily appeal to those who like a heavier sound.
 As Kourtney Kardashian demonstrates, a little distressing immediately transforms them into an edgy pair that will look best with an old-school band tee and Dr Martens boots.
 If you’d like to take your look in a pop-punk direction instead, be sure to add a studded belt.